LassoSoft/LassoGuide/lasso_guide_source/language/traits.rst

      public ...
    }

-When an instance of the type is create the instance has the specified trait applied to it automatically.
+When an instance of the type is created, the instance has the specified trait applied to it automatically.

 The trait of any object in Lasso can be programmatically manipulated using the